DevOps Certification Training Course

 Docker has gained immense popularity in this fast growing IT world.
-Organizations are continuously adopting Docker in their production environment.
+Organizations are continuously adopting it in their production environment.
 I take this opportunity to explain Docker in the most simple way.
-In this blog on Docker Explained, the following Docker concepts will be covered:
+In this blog, the following concepts will be covered:

 Before containerization came into the picture, the leading way to isolate, organize applications and their dependencies was to place each and every application in its own virtual machine.
 These machines run multiple applications on the same physical hardware, and this process is nothing but Virtualization.